awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

 + An **evaluation period**, in five\-minute increments, for which the CloudWatch metric must be in a trigger condition before scaling activity is triggered\.
 + A **Cooldown period**, in seconds, which determines the amount of time that must elapse between a scaling activity started by a rule and the start of the next scaling activity, regardless of the rule that triggers it\.
 When an instance group has finished a scaling activity and reached its post\-scale state, the cooldown period provides an opportunity for the CloudWatch metrics that might trigger subsequent scaling activities to stabilize\.
 For more information, see [Auto Scaling cooldowns](https://docs.aws.amazon.com/autoscaling/ec2/userguide/Cooldown.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 ![\[AWS Management Console automatic scaling rule parameters for Amazon EMR.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/auto-scaling-rule-params.png)

+## Considerations and limitations<a name="emr-automatic-scaling-considerations"></a>
++ Amazon CloudWatch metrics are critical for Amazon EMR automatic scaling to operate\.
+We recommend that you closely monitor Amazon CloudWatch metrics to make sure data is not missing\.
+For more information about how you can configure Amazon CloudWatch alarms to detect missing metrics, see [Using Amazon CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)\.
++ Over\-utilization of EBS volumes can cause Managed Scaling issues\.
+We recommend that you monitor EBS volume usage closely to make sure EBS volume is below 90% utilization\.
+See [Instance storage](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-storage.html) for information on specifying additional EBS volumes\.
++ Automatic scaling with a custom policy in Amazon EMR release versions 5\.18 to 5\.28 may experience scaling failure caused by data intermittently missing in Amazon CloudWatch metrics\.
+We recommend that you use the most recent Amazon EMR versions for improved autoscaling\.
+You can also contact [AWS Support](https://aws.amazon.com/premiumsupport/) for a patch if you wish to use an Amazon EMR release version between 5\.18 and 5\.28\.

 ## Using the AWS Management Console to configure automatic scaling<a name="emr-automatic-scale-console"></a>